Annapurna Base Camp Trek

 Guides help you:

-• Explore a wide variety of paths, some steep inclines, rocky terrain and weather changes.
+• Explore a wide variety of paths, some steep inclines, rocky terrain, and weather changes.

-• Organize logistics and permissions, make sure that ACAP and trekking registration are ready and then leave the trailhead.
+• Organize logistics and permissions, make sure that ACAP and trekking registration are ready, and then leave the trailhead.

-• Make sense of the culture and context and provide stories and information about the people, villages and traditions that you visit.
+• Make sense of the culture and context and provide stories and information about the people, villages, and traditions that you visit.

-• An educated guide not only shows the path but enhances the experience, making the banal moments interesting and creating a way out when the situation goes out of hand.
+• An educated guide not only shows the path but also enhances the experience, making the banal moments interesting and creating a way out when the situation goes out of hand.

 Porters and Weight Limits